leon1995/signal-web-client/README.md

 ## Description

-Because no Signal Web Client is currently available, this docker container makes the Linux Signal Desktop Client accessable through a web browser or VNC client.
+Currently, there is no Signal Web Client available.
+This docker container circumvents this by making the Linux Signal Desktop Client accessable through a web browser or VNC client.
 It is based on the awesome [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui).

 The image is updated automatically every monday at 00:00 UTC including the newest updates from signal.